AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md

    ![](assets/screen-shot-2014-01-22-at-10.13.10-am-350x284.png)

-1. (Optional) To remove inherited permissions from an object, see [Remove permissions from objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).
+1. (Optional) To remove inherited permissions from an object, see [Remove permissions from objects](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).

    >[!NOTE]
    >